 The following checklist can be of real help to you if you are looking for a comprehensive list of the things your app needs to make it safe.
-So let’s take a look at this checklist.
+So let’s take a look at this mobile app security checklist.

 A mobile app is basically a few simple things rolled into one- there is a product code, the business rationale towards the back end system, and the customer side, databases, APIs funneling data between the two, the device its operating framework and the user.

-Here is a mobile app security checklist for you to follow for your app, to give your users complete safety when they use the application.
+Here is a mobile app security checklist for you to follow, to give your users complete safety when they use the application.

 Your app’s source code can have vulnerabilities.
 These vulnerabilities can come from developer error, not testing the code properly, or maybe the hackers are simply targeting your app specifically.

 Native apps are different from web applications.
 Web Applications are basically data that is data and software that exists on the server.
-Native apps are on the other hand have their own codes that resides on the users handset once installed.
+Native apps are on the other hand have their own codes that reside on the user’s handset once installed.
 This makes it easy for hackers to attack the mobile.